nmwsharp/geometry-central/docs/docs/surface/surface_mesh/boundaries.md

 The separate type `BoundaryLoop` is used to represent boundary loops, and offers all functionality of other element types.
 For instance, the `BoundaryLoopData<>` container can be used to associate data with boundary loops, and `BoundaryLoop::adjacentVertices()` can be used to iterate over the vertices along a boundary component.

 Since boundary loops act like faces in the mesh connectivity, traversing the mesh might yield a "face" referring to what is really a boundary loop.
 In particular, calling `Halfedge::face()` on an exterior halfedge will yield the "face" which is its boundary loop.
-However, this "face" is a lie, we have not really _added_ a face to the mesh: `HalfedgeMesh::nFaces()` will still report the actual number of faces, etc.  The only valid thing to do with a `Face` which actually a boundary loop is to immediately convert it to a `BoundaryLoop`, See the example below.
+However, this "face" is a lie, we have not really _added_ a face to the mesh: `ManifoldSurfaceMesh::nFaces()` will still report the actual number of faces, etc.  The only valid thing to do with a `Face` which actually a boundary loop is to immediately convert it to a `BoundaryLoop`, See the example below.

 ```cpp
 Halfedge myHe = /* some exterior halfedge */;